Dansuf/dancompiler/README.md

 # DanCompiler

-A simple compiler in C++ translating custom programming language to a custom assembler.
+A simple compiler in C++ translating a custom imperative programming language to a simple machine registry assembler.
 Input is parsed using Flex and Bison.

 Created as a final project for university course "Formal Languages and Translation Techniques" during winter semester 2017/2018.